Mhm0ud/deploy-moleculer-pr/README.md

 # github-actions-deploy-moleculer
-This deploy a moleculer application via Moleculer Helm Package
+This deploy a moleculer application to GKE via Moleculer Helm Package.